SAP-archive/cloud-cap-walkthroughs/README.md

 For deploying to SAP HANA on SAP Cloud Platform (Cloud Foundry):
 - Service 'SAP HANA Schemas & HDI Containers'

 You may want use a **free trial account** for SAP Cloud Platform.
-Follow this [tutorial to create a trial account](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
+Follow the [tutorial to create a trial account](https://developers.sap.com/tutorials/hcp-create-trial-account.html).

 ## Tutorials